 The state government tourism department is tuned in too with the theme…

 I am not sure how many of these are original.
 And how many are inspired by his work?
 It is good to see a city celebrating its people, its art forms.
 It is like being inspired from inside….

 Update: Now that I live in Goa, I see more of his works in the state.
 One good place to see his works and the evolution of him as a cartoonist is Mario Miranda Gallery at Reis Magos Fort across the Mandovi river from Panaji.

-Recommend you to read following Places to visit in Goa.
+Recommend you to read following travel blog on Places to visit in Goa.